khairyo/movie-app/README.md

 # Simple Movie App

-A website used to search for existing movies.
-Is responsive.
-Is a simple React project.
+A web application to search for existing movies.